hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_transparent_data_encryption.html.markdown

 The following arguments are supported:

-* `resource_group_name` - (Required) The name of the Resource Group where the MSSQL should exist.
-Changing this forces a new MSSQL to be created.

-* `server_name` - (Required) Specifies the name of the MS SQL Server.
-Changing this forces a new resource to be created.
+* `server_id` - (Required) Specifies the name of the MS SQL Server.

 ---

-* `key_vault_uri` - (Optional) To use customer managed keys from Azure Key Vault, provide the Key ID.
+* `key_vault_key_id` - (Optional) To use customer managed keys from Azure Key Vault, provide the Key ID.
 Omitting or removing this field will update the configuration to use service managed keys.

 ~> **NOTE:** In order to use customer managed keys, the identity of the MSSQL server must have the following permissions on the key vault: 'get', 'wrapKey' and 'unwrapKey'